Roomify/rfa-docker/README.md

 Creates a [Docker](https://www.docker.com/) container for demoing [Roomify for Accommodations](https://github.com/roomify/roomify).

+:bangbang::bangbang: This docker code is provided for local evaluation purposes only, and is not intended for production use.
+Please note that Roomify cannot provide advice or support for docker/docker-compose specific issues :bangbang::bangbang:

 The image contains the following -

 * PHP 7.0 + Apache